-There is a water body in close proximity to this site, records of flooding are held for the area, as a result a Flood Risk Assessment will be required
+There is a water body in close proximity to this site, records of flooding are held for the area, as a result a Flood Risk Assessment will be required.

 Particular consideration must also be given to facilitating pedestrian movement to and from the site.
 The feasibility of providing a pedestrian crossing facility on the A702 in the vicinity of the west end of the site frontage should be investigated.
 Pedestrian access between the site and the adjoining school, and to the road beyond, should also be investigated.
 A convenient parking area should also be provided within the site for existing residents along the A702.
 Site layout should minimise the effect of development on the adjoining caravan park.
-The mature tree avenue to the north eastern boundary should be retained.